Philadelphia National Cemetery

 Military Funeral Honors

-Military Funeral Honors can be arranged by the funeral director or representative from Beverly National Cemetery if requested by the family.
+Military Funeral Honors can be arranged by the funeral director or representative from Washington Crossing National Cemetery if requested by the family.

 Philadelphia National Cemetery is located in Philadelphia County, Pa., two miles north of Germantown in the city of Philadelphia.